Skip to main content

 • Consent or withhold consent to medical or dental treatment; and

-• End of life decisions.
+• End-of-life decisions.

 What decisions can’t my Attorney or Guardian make?